Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Holter monitoring is painless and noninvasive.
 You can hide the electrodes and wires under your clothes, and you can wear the recording device on your belt or attached to a strap.
 Once your monitoring begins, don't take the Holter monitor off — you must wear it at all times, even while you sleep.

-While you wear a Holter monitor, you'll need to keep a diary of all your daily activities.
-You'll need to write down what activities you do and exactly what time you do them.
+You'll be asked to keep a diary of all your daily activities while you're wearing the monitor.
+Write down what activities you do and exactly what time you do them.
 You should also write down any symptoms you have while you're wearing the monitor, such as chest pain, shortness of breath or skipped heartbeats.